linqtosql/Love.Net.Help/README.md

 # Overview

-If your Chrom install `JSON-handle` extension, visit `http://yourdomain/api/help`, the result will be
+If your Chrome had installed `JSON-handle` extension, visit `http://localhost:10571/api/help`, the result will be

 ![Love.Net.Help Overview](images/JSON-handle.PNG)